 You open the Stripe dashboard to check a number.
 By the time it loads, you've answered something else and forgotten why you opened it.
-PeekStripe keeps your net earnings for the last 7 days, 4 weeks, 3 months, or a year on a Stream Deck key.
+PeekStripe keeps your net earnings and your last sale on Stream Deck keys — always visible, always current.
 The dashboard stays closed.

-What it will do
+What it does

 The Restricted Key approach